CALL FOR PAPERS

 SUBMISSION GUIDELINES:

-- We accept two submission tracks: Long Papers (up to 8 pages, excluding references) and Extended Abstracts (up to 4 pages, excluding references).
+- We accept two submission tracks: Archival (Long Papers, up to 8 pages, excluding references) and Non-Archival (Short Papers up to 4 pages, excluding references, and CVPR 2026 Dual Submissions).

-- We accept dual submissions to CVPR 2026 and Domain Generalization: Evolution , Breakthroughs and Future Horizon workshop.
+- We accept dual submissions to CVPR 2026 and Domain Generalization: Evolution , Breakthroughs and Future Horizon workshop (2nd Edition).

 - Submitted manuscript should follow the CVPR 2026 paper template.